Cancer & Hair Loss. What Comes Next?

 Build a support system.
 Share the challenges of hair loss with friends and family.
 Also, a cancer support group is a great way to meet other people dealing with hair loss.
 In this setting, you can get ideas and advice about how others coped with changes in their appearance.
 You may also find it helpful to meet with a psychologist or counselor.

-• Continue gentle hair care.
+Continue gentle hair care.
 Your new hair growth will be especially fragile and vulnerable to the damage caused by styling products and heating devices.
 Hold off on coloring or bleaching your new hair until it grows stronger.
 Processing could damage your new hair and irritate your sensitive scalp.
-Here are just a few products that helped me and I’ve see help countless others in repairing their hair and restoring their shine from previously frail and thin hair.
-There is no overnight fix but there is hope and if these can help … it’s my job to share them with you!
+Here are just a few products that helped me and I’ve helped countless others in repairing their hair and restoring their shine from previously frail and thin hair.
+There is no overnight fix but there is hope and if these can help…it’s my job to share them with you!